 Happy Days - Bright Futures

-We started the Autumn Term by reading a story called The Blue Balloon by Mick Inkpen.
-The children led the planning by suggesting activities that they would like to do following the story.
-Lots of work on Kipper and rainbows followed.
-We planted in our outside area and looked for signs of Autumn during a walk to our local library.
-Swimming lessons began this term too.
-We also celebrated Harvest and learnt about Guy Fawkes and Remembrance Day in Understanding of the World.
-Soon we will be thinking about friendships as part of Anti-Bullying Week.
+We will start the Autumn Term by reading a story called The Blue Balloon by Mick Inkpen.
+The children will lead the planning by suggesting activities that they would like to do following the story.
+Last year lots of work on Kipper and rainbows followed but this year it could be space and aliens, shapes, balloons or something completely different!.
+We will be planting in our outside area and looking for signs of Autumn too.
+Swimming lessons begin this term too.
+We will also celebrate Harvest in October and learn about Guy Fawkes and Remembrance Day in November.
+Other topics will be decided by following the interests of the children.

 During the Spring term we will have a focus on 'Polar lands'.
-The children will learn about each polar animal and the way Polar bears and penguins have adapted to their environments.
-We will look at the Arctic and Antarctic on a globe and will make our own igloos using sugar cubes and marshmallows.
-In Maths, we will learn about the average length of a blue whale and lay ourselves down in a line to see if we can compare how many children will fit into it.
-During the second half of the term, we will join the rest of the school in a Creative Arts Week, dress up as book charachters for World Book Day and learn all about the Easter story.
+The children will hear lots of stories about polar animals and the way Polar bears and penguins have adapted to their environments.
+We will look at the Arctic and Antarctic on a globe and plan lots of fun and interesting activities together.
+During the second half of the term, we will join the rest of the school in a Creative Arts Week, dress up as book characters for World Book Day and learn all about the Easter story.

-We'll start the Summer term by learning about owls, and we'll have some very interesting visitors to help extend and enrich our learning!
+We'll start the Summer term by learning about minibeasts and we hope to be able to plan a trip to help enrich our learning!
 Swimming will begin again and we'll be preparing for Sports Day too.
-Topic work will continue to be led by the interests of the chldren.
+Topic work will continue to be led by the interests of the children.

 Please click on the links below for information about the Early Learning Goals that we are working towards by the end of the year